Joburg Insider

 Getting There

-Victoria Yards is on Miners Road in Lorentzville, just east of the city centre.
-It is easy to miss if you do not know it is there, tucked behind walls that do not give much away from the street.
+Victoria Yards is on Viljoen Street in Lorentzville, just east of the city centre.
+It is easy to miss if you do not know it is there, tucked behind walls that give away little from the street.

 This is one of those spots that reminds you why you love this city.
 Not the highways.
 Not the malls.
 The quiet, unexpected places where people are building something real.